 Sylvia Friday

 When gathering plant materials to weave with, I harvest in ways that keep the plants living.
 Engaging in a cycle of reciprocity and return offers me deep relationships with the plants I tend.
-As a basket maker, I have to know plant identification, methods of gathering, seasonal rhythms, preparation of materials and a variety of weaving techniques.
 The majority of time it takes to make a basket is in the gathering and processing of materials rather than the weaving.
 Repetition and memory move my hands to form and shape a vessel.
 Entering into a conversation with the material, a back and forth of possibilities.
 The everyday use of a basket continues the story as patterns of touch imbue layers of meaning into the familiar.

 “It’s strange to be here, the mystery never leaves you” – John O’Donahue